davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 In the @fig:cross_sections|c to d transition, accelerated rollback is driven by the formation of Farallon-plate mantle duplexes.
 We suspect that mantle nappe detachment was controlled primarily by the temperature of the brittle-plastic transition in olivine.
-For ca. 40-50 m.y. old oceanic lithosphere entering the subduction zone [@fig:cross_sections|c and d], this ~700-800 ºC transition [@Warren2006; @Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
+For ~40-50 Myr old oceanic lithosphere entering the subduction zone [@fig:cross_sections|c and d], this ~700-800 ºC transition [@Warren2006;
+@Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
+We
-We also suspect that retreating subduction imparted a significant tensile stress within the slab that further promoted nappe detachment.
+also suspect that retreating subduction imparted a significant tensile stress within the slab that further promoted nappe detachment.
 Observational data and laboratory experiments show that profound co-seismic dilation transients can develop along subduction megathrusts [@Gabuchian2017], underscoring the potential importance of tensile stresses within subducting slabs.

 The lack of high-pressure mafic schists in both the Crystal Knob and Dish Hill xenolith suites further suggests that slivers of oceanic crust were detached